UnionInternationalCheminsdeFer/OSDM/spec/on-demand-services.md

   - Post Payment
             - display of amount used needed (indicatedConsumption already defined in bookingPart)

+### Resources:

+ContinuousServuces: just the endpoint to seatch for service vehicles providing the continuous service
+ServiceVehicle: A service vehicle that could ppotentially provide a continuous service
+ServiceVehicleUsage: The acual allocated service vehicle for the continuous service

 ### allocate a service <a name="allocation">